-Degree in Communication.
-Journalism.
-Public Relations: or equivalent professional work experience in the communication area combined with university degree in a velated field.

-- 5 years of experience in managing development communication strategies. - Excellent spoken and written English with ability to express clearly and concisely complex ideas and concepts in written and oral form in order to engage the public and other stakeholders. - Experience of producing high quality media materials such as press releases and articles/stories for traditional and electronic media. - · Knowledge of computer systems and applications, specifically uneractive digital media and design programmes - Experience of working with an international NGO and or UN agency and good understanding of humanitar ian issues, especially related to complex emergencies. - Good interpersonal skills, the ability to communicate clearly and effectively at all levels, taking into account cultural and language difficulties.
+- Degree in Communication, Journalism, Public Relations; or equivalent professional work experience in the communication area combined with university degree in a related field. - 5 years of experience in managing development communication strategies. - Excellent spoken and written English with ability to express clearly and concisely complex ideas and concepts in written and oral form in order to engage the public and other stakeholders. - Experience of producing high quality media materials such as press releases and articles/stories for traditional and electronic media. - Knowledge of computer systems and applications, specifically interactive digital media and design programmes Experience of working with an international NGO and or UN agency and good understanding of humanitar - Experience of working with an international NGO and or UN agency and good understanding of humanital ian issues, especially related to complex emergencies.
+Good interpersonal skills: the ability to communicate clearly and effectively at all levels, taking into - Good interpersonal skills: the ability to communicate clearly and effectively at all levels, taking into account cultural and language difficulties. - Good team player with a flexible and adaptable approach to work and deadlines, and ability to work under pressure.
+Please send a copy of your CV latest by 21st August 2010.